Primary and Secondary Abilities

 |Un 100||Small national economy, billionaire, world-class investor or fund|

 |Sh X||Medium sized national economy, multi-national corporation|

 Popularity (Pop): "Avoid popularity if you would have peace."

 - Abraham Lincoln

-A sort of quirky statistic, this primary ability measures the public acknowledgment or approval people have in their normal environment.
-Popularity, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role play).
+A quirky statistic, this primary ability measures the public acknowledgment or approval people have in their normal environment.
+Popularity, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role-play).
 Popularity does not 'split' like the previous ability scores, however, in that such mostly comes into play only if a character maintains more than one identity to speak of.

-If one does in fact do so, they can use two Popularity scores instead of just the one: Primary and Secondary Popularity.
-Primary Popularity (Pop (pri)) describes how well one is regarded by their peers and the world at large in their 'spandex' identity - in other words, this ability score isn't about the person so much as the heroic (or villainous) persona he or she shows to the world.
-Most often, this secondary ability will be the greater of the two - hey, super powers are pretty flashy - but not always; this depends on the character's place in society.
+If one does so, they can use two Popularity scores instead of just the one: Primary and Secondary Popularity.
+Primary Popularity (Pop (pri)) describes how well one is regarded by their peers and the world at large in their costumed identity - in other words, this ability score isn't about the person so much as the heroic (or villainous) persona he or she shows to the world.
+Most often, this secondary ability will be the greater of the two - hey, super-powers are pretty flashy - but not always; this depends on the character's place in society.